tinbeast/goonstation-2016/maps/_Map Submission Guidelines.md

 This RegEx must be done for every floor path/icon_state in floors.dm if you want to convert a map.

 That's all to it!
 If you have any questions about this RegEx replace for converting maps, visit #imcoder on SynIRC or the Goonstation Discord.

-## Recommended
-###### These are generally recommended map features that should probably be present in your map.
-If they are present, please ensure they work as intended.
-- An owlery or aviary.
-- Monkeys spawn landmarks (including a place for Stirstir in the brig)
-- Functioning buddy-paths.
-Including a tour guide written for Murray/Tour Buddy.
-- If you are using perspective walls, try to minimize placing objects on the south side of rooms.
-- Blobstart, peststart, and halloweenspawn landmarks.
-- Medbay and Security should be well-thought out, daresay more so than other departments.
-- Arrivals should have more than one exit, to prevent people from being unable to join the game.
-- Cloning should follow the style of modern maps and be mostly public access.
-- Feel free to take inspiration from other maps, but please don't copy paste large parts of them.